Knowledge base

 - Click on WHOIS Information in the left sidebar:

-Then, several options are available under Domain Owner:
+Next, several options are available to you under Domain Owner:

-- Click on the Edit button to edit the language (of certain emails) as well as the postal and telephone coordinates without delay.
+- Click the Edit button to edit the language (for certain emails) as well as the postal and telephone contact details without delay.

-- Click on the Change Owner button to modify other elements, but you will need to obtain the agreement of both parties before applying:
+- Click the Change Owner button to modify other elements but with the necessity of obtaining the agreement of both parties before application:

-- Choose an existing contact record (this may be the case if you own other domain names)…
+- Choose another contact card that already exists (this may be the case if you own other domain names)…

-- … or click the Add button to create a completely new contact record.
+- … or click the Add button to create an entirely new contact card.

-You can also do this for multiple domains at once: a contact record can be linked to several domains; therefore, modifying a record will automatically update all domains with the same WHOIS contact.
+You can also do this for multiple domains at once: a contact card can be linked to multiple domains; modifying a card will therefore automatically apply to all domains with the same WHOIS contact.

 Link to this FAQ: